savelas81/SC2_bot_chat/README.md

 Upload yor bot to ladder and let it run few days

 STEP 4:
-Download data directory from ladder and save it on your bots local data directory.
+Download data directory from ladder.

 STEP 5:
-Run chat.bat file and follow instructions
+replace ----- with your replies.
+	(----- = no response)

 STEP 6:
-ZIP your all your data directory content!
+ZIP all data directory content!

 STEP 7:
 Upload your zip file on ladder and enjoy "intelectual" bot conversations.